ldw1453/Yield_Optimization_Palladaelectro/README.md

 # Demo & Instructions for use
 Notebook round1-round11 includes processes for productivity optimization.

-p 2 demonstrates the process of model selection.

-Notebook 3 demonstrates the process of prediction.

-Notebook 4 demonstrates the comparison of the delta learning predictions using 10 and 15 data input.

-Notebook 5 demonstrates the additional validation in substrate 1k.

-Notebook 6 demonstrates the baseline of prediction.

 ## How to cite
 The paper is under review.